Velocidex/velociraptor-docs/content/blog/2024/2024-09-12-timelines/_index.md

 produce too many false positives.

-This reduces the number of events to consider from over 18,000 to about 100 events that I can manually review.
+This reduces the number of events to consider from over 18,000 to about 100 high confidence events that I can manually review.

 ![Reducing data](hayabusa_reduced.svg)